 MechDesigner 's definition for 'Reverse-Engineering a Cam'

-Thus, it is possible to improve the performance of the machine to be better than its original specification.
+Thus, improve the performance of the machine so that it is better than its original specification.

 Reverse-Engineering a Cam in MechDesigner.